initialed85/uneventful/README.md

 - Get domain writers to re-achieve their state on bootup by replaying their events
 - Get domain writers to push their starting state to Redis
-- Change from TimescaleDB to Dqlite or SQLite

 ## Prerequisites